alexandra-perez/budget_app_frontend/README.md

 After setting up the project, you can use the following commands:
 - `npm run dev`: Starts the development server

+**Note:** Make sure to start the backend server on Render first before running the frontend.
+You can access the backend server [here](https://budget-app-backend-bli6.onrender.com/).

 ## Backend Repository
 You can find the backend repository for this project [here](https://github.com/alexandra-perez/budget_app_backend).